nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 each of which let me down at one point or another.
 Yes, the QR skewers make it quicker to change tyres *but I've had more QR failures than punctures!*.

-I ended up replacing the rear axle with a solid axle which weighs the same as the hollow axle plus skewer and is a bit stronger.
+I ended up replacing the rear axle with an Ebay solid axle which weighs the same as the hollow axle plus skewer and is a bit stronger.
 The only annoyance is that the solid axle doesn't fit with a lot of cassette ring tools which use the skewer hole for alignment, and also I have to have a 15mm spanner